abauer424/write-me-notes/README.md

 When opening the server http://localhost:3001/ the user will see the image below.
 <img src="https://github.com/abauer424/write-me-notes/blob/main/public/assets/images/image1.png" alt="image of note taker"/>

-Next when the user clicks "get started" they will be redirected to the page below:
+Next when the user clicks "get started" they will be redirected to the page below and can add notes by typing in a title & description and clicking the save icon.
 <img src="https://github.com/abauer424/write-me-notes/blob/main/public/assets/images/image2.png" alt="image of place to add notes"/>